 5. Watch a Christmas Cantata

 So many churches have recorded their Christmas cantatas and put them on YouTube.
 Watching these plays is a great way to relax in the evening.
 I recommend that if you have time, you watch the first two together.
 Start with Christmas at Home as it’s a real tear-jerker.
 Then follow it up with Christmas Spirit which is a playful Christian remake of A Christmas Carol.
 It’s humorous, yet still has a great lesson.
-The other two plays are wonderful stories with happy endings.
+The other play is a sweet story with a happy ending.

 6. Wrap a Beautiful Present